LegacyNsfw/12593358/ReadMe.md

 12593358.idc - This is the main thing.
 It can be loaded into IDA Pro to show you everything I've found so far.

+12593358.bin - This is the firmware image from my PCM, as extracted by the PCM Hammer app.

 12202088.annotated.asm - This was created by someone who went by the alias Dimented24x7 on a couple of car forums.
 Nobody has heard from him in a long time, which is unfortunate because he contributed an enormous amount while he was around.
 This was created from a different operating system for the same PCM, but they're similar enough.
 This was extremely helpful in the beginning.

 12593358.xdf - This was created by cmaje72, who as I write this is still active on pcmhacking.net.
 He located a bunch of tables and constants in the PCM, and produced this XDF file for use with Tuner Pro.